X16Community/x16-docs/X16 Reference - 12 - Hardware.md

 | PB0   |  3  |. .|  4  | PB1  |
 | PB2   |  5  |. .|  6  | CB2  |

+These pins are connected to VIA 1 at $9F00-$9F0F.

 ## J5 Program Microcontroller

 Remove jumpers from J5 to program microcontroller.

 ### J6 System Speed